Medi-Cal Eligibility for Former Foster Youth (FFY),

 • Notice of Continuing in Medi-Cal Coverage through FFY Medi-Cal Program (MC 239 FFY-4)

 • This NOA is used for FFY who were placed in an incorrect aid code and their Medi-Cal benefits were placed into the correct FFY coverage group.
-These individuals may consist of FFY who were assigned an incorrect aid code through CalHEERS or CalWIN.
+These individuals may consist of FFY who were assigned an incorrect aid code through CalHEERS or CalSAWS.
 This NOA is also utilized to inform the youth exiting FC at age 18 or older that they have been automatically approved for the FFY MC program.

 Note: The above NOAs are available in CalSAWS must be manually generated.